Classe tous risques is out now in a BFI Dual Format (DVD/Blu-ray) edition

 Where Melville would more and more seek to dehumanise his protagonists, reducing them to archetypes, Sautet’s interest lay in the psychological complexities compounded by a life of crime.
 In Classe tous risques you feel the collateral damage of every one of Lino Ventura’s actions, as well as the residual guilt the consequences carry.
 Sautet seeks out the remnants of fragile humanity when the codes of honour and trust by which these characters lead their lives begin to tumble in on them.

-With Classe tous risques back in cinemas nationwide, where it can finally be judged the equal of its better-known contemporaries, it’s gangsters and gauloises time as we round up 10 definitive examples of the French mobster movie.
+With Classe tous risques now available on Blu-ray and DVD, where it can finally be judged the equal of its better-known contemporaries, it’s gangsters and Gauloises time as we round up 10 definitive examples of the French mobster movie.

 Pépé le Moko (1937)